boxedlunch-us/MyAnimeList.bundle/README.md

 ==================

 ## Description:
+This fork adds an option to pull foreign voice actor cast info from MAL database.
+The current default is to pull English VA info and fill with Japanese VA info for characters that don't have English VAs.
+Feel free to submit bug report or feature request.

 [Plex Media Server (PMS)](https://www.plex.tv/) Metadata Agent for [MyAnimelist.net](https://myanimelist.net/)

 This Metadata Agent loads the information from the Anime Website [MyAnimeList.net](https://myanimelist.net/) into your Plex Media Server Anime Library.